App comparison

 Integrations rated by users

-We looked through 3,992 user reviews, to identify which products are mentioned as Adobe Acrobat integrations, and what is the users perception.
+We looked at 4,147 user reviews to identify which products are mentioned as Adobe Acrobat integrations and how users feel about them.

 “I use this Ms word to create files or documents for my work .Together with Adobe Acrobat pro I can convert my files to pdf and share it to the clients.
 I think for me this is the best partner is creating paper works.”